-For these reasons, it's important to know the signs which indicate that your home has a termite problem.
-If you notice any of the signs below in your home, don’t wait to contact an exterminator for a termite inspection.
+If you notice any signs that you have termites below in your home, don’t wait to contact an exterminator for a termite inspection.
+Below are 7 signs you may have termites

 1. Clicking noises in your walls